carter-yagemann/IRC-Bot/README.md

 Status
 ------
-This project is currently in its basic functional stage.
+This project is currently in its basic functional form.
+Not all IRC messages are implimented yet, but the basic ones are.

 Dependencies
 ------------